-Website Quality Description 1.
+Website Quality Description

 Content a.
-A description of the organizer team's credibility is required, as well as the addition of content digitalization or other types of training. b.
-Existing programs and features are applicable (adequately meet the demand for an empowered community for continuous mentoring and access at any time). c.
-Add editor information, particularly for news articles and lecturer profiles, to confirm the material's validity.
-2. Design a.
-Sufficiently Attractive b.
-Colours are less varied; In certain cases, the colour combination is excessively contrasting. c.
-Multimedia Elements: On one page, there is an excessive amount of content displayed. d.Execution time is quite efficient 3.
+A description of the organizer team's credibility is required, as well

+as the addition of content digitalization or other types of training.

+b.
+Existing programs and features are applicable (adequately meet the

+demand for an empowered community for continuous mentoring

+and access at any time).

+c.
+Add editor information, particularly for news articles and lecturer

+profiles, to confirm the material's validity.

+Design a.
+Sufficiently Attractive

+b.
+Colours are less varied; In certain cases, the colour combination is

+excessively contrasting.

+c.
+Multimedia Elements: On one page, there is an excessive amount of

+content displayed.

+Execution time is quite efficient

 Organization a.
-Sufficiently consistent b.
-Links execute correctly and appropriately; Flow is too complicated, add a flowchart of the usage flow for users.
-4. User friendly a.
-In response to needs; task flow simplification; The quiz format appears less interesting. b.Sufficiently reliable c.
-Sufficiently interactive d.Ensures users' privacy and security. e.
-There should be a Customer Services contact or a Q&A section for any difficulties or questions that may arise. f.
+Sufficiently consistent

+b.
+Links execute correctly and appropriately; Flow is too complicated,

+add a flowchart of the usage flow for users.

+User friendly a.
+1 ' 1

+appears less interesting.

+Sufficiently reliable

+Sufficiently interactive

+d.
+Ensures users' privacy and security.

+e.

+any difficulties or questions that may arise.

+f.
 It is easily accessible since it is website-based.
-1. It is easily accessible since it is website-based.